philippinespire/pire_cssl_data_processing/README.md

 ## C. OPTIONAL STEPS

-The following steps are optional, and are useful mainly if you want to create an "all sites" VCF (one with both polymorphic and monomorphic sites) and/or calculate pi (nucleotide diversity) or do any demographic modeling.
+The following steps are optional, and are useful mainly if you want to create an "all sites" VCF (one with both polymorphic and monomorphic sites) to calculate pi (nucleotide diversity) or do any demographic modeling.

 ## 1. Make a `VCF` file with monomorphic loci

-Create a `mkVCF_monomorphic` dir to make an "all sites" VCF (with monomorphic loci included) and move necessary files over.
+Create a `mkVCF_monomorphic` dir to make an "all sites" VCF (with monomorphic loci included) and move/copy necessary files over.

 **NOTE:** You may want to run these steps in `scratch`, as the "all sites" VCF and intermediate files can be fairly large in size (sometimes close to 1 TB!!).